Resources

 Next Steps & Getting Started

-Organizations looking to expedite the implementation of a zero-trust approach to their remote employee program should seek out validated, zero-trust solution providers like Hypori Halo, used by the DoD and other government agencies as their mobile workplace solution.
-As a technology that was zero-trust before the term was even coined, Hypori Halo was developed out of the need for defense personnel to communicate sensitive information on compromised devices.
+Organizations looking to expedite the implementation of a zero-trust approach to their remote employee program should seek out validated, zero-trust solution providers like Hypori, used by the DOD and other government agencies as their mobile workplace solution.
+As a technology that was zero-trust before the term was even coined, Hypori was developed out of the need for defense personnel to communicate sensitive information on compromised devices.

 In conclusion, zero trust architecture represents a paradigm shift in cybersecurity, offering a proactive approach to defending against modern threats.
 By adopting a "never trust, always verify" mindset and implementing robust security measures, organizations can enhance their resilience and protect their valuable assets.